knilling/ipa-append-my-ssh-pub-key/README.md

 This script
 1. creates a new SSH keypair for you, if one doesn't exist.
-1. gets all of your public SSH keys from the FreeIPA server.
 1. checks to see if your current SSH public key is on the FreeIPA server.
-1. uploads and *appends* your new SSH public key to your list of public keys on the FreeIPA server.
+1. uploads and *appends* your current SSH public key to your list of public keys on the FreeIPA server, if it is not already on the FreeIPA server.